Charlotte Dauphin: Career

+Film career

 Dauphin is the founder and artistic director of Dauphin Studio, home to her art practice and portfolio of works across genres including performance, visual arts, film, and design.
 Her work has been exhibited in film festivals around the world and in cultural institutions, such as at the Palais de Tokyo in Paris and the Serpentine Galleries in London.
 It is also part of the permanent collections of the MAD Museum of Paris.

 In January 2020, she released her first feature film, L'Autre (The Other).
 It received a Best Actress Award for Àstrid Bergès-Frisbey at the Taormina Film Fest.
 She then performed alongside French ballet star Marie-Agnès Gillot in her short experimental film Barre and in Architect.

 In 2023 she joins the international cast of Dear Paris, Marjane Satrapi’s cinematic ode to the French city.
 She reunites with Marie-Agnès Gillot to perform a unique representation of the experimental piece The Future of Statues at Musée de l’Orangerie.

 In 2025, she directs and is the lead actress of Melpomene, her second feature film starring as Marthe opposite Marisa Berenson, Pascal Greggory, Finnegan Oldfield and Andie MacDowell.